Call for Abstracts: “The ambivalence of emergent technologies: Malevolent creativity and civil security”

 Editorial processes for peer-reviewed manuscripts in the journal section "Research"

-Editorial processes for reviewed manuscripts in the journal sections “Reflections” and “Interview”
+Editorial processes for peer-reviewed manuscripts in the journal section "Reflections" and "Interview"

 The following responsibilities apply to the managing editor, the academic editors, the “TA-Focus” editors, the assistant editors, the "Special Topic" editors and the editorial board, all subsumed in this section under the term “editor”.

-The editors of TATuP must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publishing house, as appropriate.
+Editors are committed to maintaining the confidentiality of all submitted manuscripts.
+They will not disclose any information regarding a manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial board or team members, and the publishing house, as necessary.

 Disclosure and conflicts of interest